 Bishop Robert C. Wright

-The Right Rev. Robert Christopher Wright was elected June 2, 2012, by lay delegates and priests of the Diocese of Atlanta to become the 10th bishop in the diocese’s 105-year history.
-He was ordained and consecrated a bishop on Saturday, Oct.
-13, in a special worship service at Martin Luther King Jr. International Chapel on the campus of Morehouse College.
-He is the first African American to become an Episcopal bishop in Georgia.
+The Right Rev. Robert Christopher Wright is the 10th bishop of the Episcopal Diocese of Atlanta.
+He was elected on June 2, 2012.
+His ordination and consecration as bishop took place on Saturday, October 13th of that year in a special worship service at Martin Luther King Jr. International Chapel on the campus of Morehouse College.
+He is the first African-American to become bishop of the Diocese of Atlanta which is comprised of 120 worshipping communities throughout middle and north Georgia.

-He is married to Beth Sarah-Wright, Ph.D., an inspirational speaker and author, and mother to their five children: Jordan, Emmanuel, Selah, Noah and MosesDaniel.
+He is married to Beth-Sarah Wright, Ph.D., an author and inspirational speaker.
 Originally from Jamaica, she has lived and studied worldwide.
 In her speaking and writing, she tackles issues of faith and depression, the stigmas of mental illness and the role telling your story plays in healing.
-Dr. Wright holds a Ph.D. in Performance Studies from New York University, a BA (magna cum laude) from Princeton University in Sociology and Afro-American Studies, and an MPhil in Anthropology from Cambridge University.
-A former professor at New York University and Spelman College, she currently serves an adjunct assistant professor in the Department of Psychiatry at Emory School of Medicine.
-She is the author of three books.
+She is the author of five books.
 For speaking requests and to view her blog, click here.